Grier's Guide to Enfield Town

 The town: Formerly a small market town, Enfield has long-since been swallowed up into North London suburbia.
 The world's first ATM opened at Barclays in Enfield in 1967; the Royal Small Arms Factory made a lot of the British Army's guns from 1816 until its closure in 1988; and the town got a lot of attention in the 1997 General Election with the 'were you up for Portillo?' moment - the surprise loss of Enfield Southgate came to symbolise the scale of the Conservative defeat.

 The ground: Queen Elizabeth II Stadium, 3 Donkey Lane, EN1 3PL.
-If Ks' long-term search for a ground leads to somewhere with an athletics track then Enfield will be the template for how to do it properly.
-Roll-on roll-off terraces behind each goal allow close access for the fans and a decent atmosphere.
+It's inside an athletics track but terraces behind each goal allow close access for the fans and a decent atmosphere.
 The main stand and first floor cafe dominate the ground, and are a great piece of art deco architecture.

-Our record there: A generally good record, in particular a 5-2 victory that kicked off 2014-15.
+Our record there: Defeats on our last couple of visits have dented what was a generally good record, in particular a 5-2 victory that kicked off 2014-15.
 We also grabbed a 1-0 win in 2018-19 thanks to a fine goal from loanee James Daly.
-We went down 2-1 last season though despite a Corie Andrews goal.

 Crowd: A supporter-owned success story, Enfield are a credit to the league.
-They'll usually have a decent crowd and some singing from behind the goal, with an average of over 500 so far this season..
+They'll usually have a decent crowd and some singing from behind the goal, with an average of 446 so far this season..

 Drinking: There's a choice of three pubs by Enfield Town station: Gastropub The Kings Head, O'Neill's and Taps Irish Bar all show big screen football.
 The Old Wheatsheaf is a bit further away and in the wrong direction from the ground but it's recently been taken over by Big Smoke, the brewery who run The Antelope and The Albion, so you can be sure of a good pint.